ramachandran-lab/pong/README.md

 # Additional resources

 The example dataset, software manual, and other relevant materials can be found at the [Ramachandran Lab website](http://brown.edu/Research/Ramachandran_Lab/projects).
-For discussions and feedback on pong, refer to the [pong Google Group](https://groups.google.com/forum/#!forum/pong-app).

 Contact [Aaron Behr](mailto:aaron_behr@alumni.brown.edu?subject=pong) or [Sohini Ramachandran](mailto:sramachandran@brown.edu?subject=pong) for more information.